If you’ve found yourself tossing and turning at bedtime lately, you’re certainly not alone.

 According to the Sleep Health Foundation (2020), this is especially important in the morning to kick start our body clock.
 If leaving the house is not possible, open the curtains and windows and let natural light and air circulate in your home.

-The Sleep Health Foundation (2020) recommend having regular check ins with family and friends during these times.
+The Sleep Health Foundation (2020) recommend having regular check ins with family and friends.
 If you are lonely, and do not have a social circle or close family reach out to someone who can help such as:

 Alone – Support line for older people: 0818 222 024